Him188/Notes-for-CAIE/Physics/A2 Terms & Definitions.md

 - ... magnetic flux linkage.

 ### Define `tesla` \[3\]
-- Field normal to wire carrying current of 1A
+- Flux normal to long straight wire carrying a current of 1A
-- giving force per unit length of 1 T.
+- creates force per unit length of 1 N/m.
-- Unit of magnetic flux density (for the third mark)

 ### What is meant by `electric potential` at a point \[2\]
 - Work done in moving unit positive charge
 - ... from infinity *to the point*

+### Why Hall Voltage varies between a maximum positive value and a maximum negative value when rotating Hall probe \[3\]
+- `VH` depends on **the sine of** angle between (plane of) probe and B-field.

 Capacitors
 ----------